Skip to content

 Erode Sounder

 Erode Soundar is an Indian director, best known for Tamil cinema.
 Erode Soundar began their career in 1991.
-With 30 credits to their name and an average audience rating of 7.7, Erode Soundar remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Erode Soundar remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Erode Soundar's career remains one of the longest and most celebrated in Tamil cinema.

 30+Known Credits